mokr/el-scroll/README.md

 * Hard:
     * None
 * Soft:
-    * Backbone if you plan to trigger it by event.
+    * Backbone if you plan to trigger el-scroll by event.
     * jQuery to be able to pass in a jQuery object.

 Usage